Skip to main content

 Insurers are more likely to view your firm favourably if you can evidence strong controls.
 At minimum, it can help avoid additional restrictions and pricing pressure after an incident.

-Is MFA Still Necessary If I Encrypt Documents and Messages?
+Is MFA still Necessary if I Encrypt Documents and Messages?

 Yes.
 MFA protects the accounts and portals that hold encrypted content.
 It reduces the chance that attackers gain access through stolen or guessed credentials.